kubernetes/enhancements/keps/sig-node/1948-add-deallocate-to-device-plugin-api/README.md

 ### Test Plan

 - Unit tests will be updated to include the new API calls
-- E2E tests should be added with a sample device plugin gor verification.
+- E2E tests should be added with a sample device plugin for verification.

 ### Graduation Criteria